segantion/again/README.md

-# Warfare-Expanded-Unciv-Bucketeer
+# Warfare-Expanded-Reworked
-A massive unit expansion mod for Unciv G&amp;K Ruleset!
+A massive unit expansion mod for Unciv G&amp;K Ruleset, with some adjustments, such as:
-Now fixed for G&K!
-Hooray!
+Redcoat unique unit for England,
+Sturmtruppen unique unit for Germany and
+Brazilian Portuguese translation.
+More may come in the future.